codatio/codat-docs/docs/underwriting/introduction.md

 :::tip Who is this guide for?

-Codat's demo app guides are for our developer users.
+This guide is for developers.
 We assume you are a tech-savvy backend developer and know how to use an API.
 No frontend experience is needed.

 :::

 ## Overview

-🎯 In simple terms, underwriting means checking an applicant’s finances to make a decision on their loan request.
-With the demo app, you will experience the end-to-end underwriting process flow with automatic decision-making supported by Codat's [Assess](/assess/overview) product.
+🎯 Codat makes underwriting easier by getting you trusted data with which to check an loan applicant’s finances.
+With our demo app, you will experience the end-to-end underwriting process flow with automatic decision-making supported by Codat's [Assess](/assess/overview) product.
 We will focus on the lender's perspective.

 ⏳ Estimated time to complete: X minutes